September 15, 2019; revised November 13, 2019

 - In the same way, even if someone cuts his/her arm off, there will be no anger generated in an Arahant‘s mind.

 - Such a mindset is incomprehensible to an average human.
 That is WHY one should not even contemplate that far on the Path.
-When one is on a long journey on foot, one needs to focus on the next mile, not the final stretch hundreds of miles down the road.
+When we are on a long journey on foot, we focus on the next mile, not the final stretch hundreds of miles down the road.
 However, it is good to have a general idea about the whole terrain.

 8. The state of mind of an Arahant could seem “hard-to-achieve” even to an Anāgāmi, even though it may no longer seem incomprehensible.

 - For a Sōtapanna, the mindset of an Anāgāmi seems “out-of-reach.”
-As we know, one gets to the Anāgāmi stage by getting rid of cravings for sensory pleasures.
+As we know, the Anāgāmi stage is reached by getting rid of cravings for sensory pleasures.
 It is not easy to remove our deeply-embedded desires for sensory pleasures.
 For an average human, this would be impossible.
 But a Sōtapanna has seen the “anicca nature”.

 “Phassa Paccayā Vedanā” Is Actually “Samphassa jā Vedanā”